Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

    Replace the `${server}` and `${port}` placeholders in the above URL with the correct server and port values for the environment being installed to.
 (See the section [Install collaboration features](#collab)))

-1. Copy the `openannotate-override-placeholders.properties` file to the `ALFRESCO_HOME/tomcat/shared/classes` directory.
+1. Copy the `openannotate-override-placeholders.properties` file to the /alfresco classpath, for example, in the `ALFRESCO_HOME/tomcat/shared/classes` directory.

 1. Start Alfresco Tomcat